 When you commit to your customers – which is required to build a vibrant community – your marketing becomes an exercise in awareness.
 You can’t just tell the story of your company, products and services.
 You have to live and breathe your company values, all day, every day, online and offline.
 In other words, don’t explain why you’re different (and better) than your competitors – show it.

-When you take the community building approach to marketing your business, the whole company undergoes a transformation, from the inside out.
-You start with your end goals in mind and work backwards to determine strategy, execution, and measurement.
+When you take the community-building approach to marketing your business, the whole company undergoes a transformation, from the inside out.
+You start with your end goals in mind and work backward to determine strategy, execution, and measurement.
 You collaboratively work with internal and external teams to integrate all of your communication channels: content, social media, search, email, and even offline efforts such as events and face-to-face exchanges.
 It’s the integration of all of these channels that allows you to present a meaningful experience to those who interact with your brand – and community – no matter where they are.

 Community building as marketing places the focus on relationships.
 You’ve got to use both quantitative and qualitative data to guide your efforts, but at the end of the day, it’s all about how you’re connecting with people.
-It’s important that you not only solicit feedback, but take it very seriously.
+It’s important that you not only solicit feedback but take it very seriously.

 It can be hard to hear the truth from your customers and employees, but when you are brave enough to do something about it, people recognize the authenticity and transparency.
 Using community building as marketing is a powerful thing, but it requires a tireless commitment and genuine passion.
 It’s certainly not for everyone.